the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 2. Activate the new environment: `C:\> activate tf`.
 Your prompt should now change to: `(tf) C:\>`
 3. Run `(tf) C:\> pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-1.2.1-cp35-cp35m-win_amd64.whl`.

-### Install TensorFlow for GPU

-You shouldn't *need* a GPU for these LiveLessons, but some of the later notebooks in these LiveLessons will run much more quickly if you do.
-Instructions for setting this up are [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/windows_TF_GPU.md).

 ### Running Dockerized Jupyter Notebooks

-Currently, instructions for running the these LiveLessons' Jupyter notebooks from within a Docker container are unavailable on Windows.
-If you have experience doing this, please feel free to make a pull request and fill it in!
+*Currently, instructions for running the these LiveLessons' Jupyter notebooks from within a Docker container are unavailable on Windows.
+If you have experience doing this, please feel free to make a pull request and fill it in!*

+## GPU Considerations

+Most of the examples in these LiveLessons involve relatively small (in Deep Learning terms) data sets so you should be hunky dory using your CPU alone for training the models.
+That said, some of the later notebooks in these LiveLessons will train much more quickly if you employ a GPU.
+Alternatively, you may enjoy leveraging the efficient, highly-parallelised computations that a GPU affords for your own projects.
+Whatever the reason, here are TensorFlow GPU instructions for [Mac/Unix](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_MacOSX_install.md#with-a-gpu) or [Windows](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/windows_TF_GPU.md).